 - Posts by Nicholas S. AgnelloPartner

 Nick Agnello defends major banking and financial services industry clients in civil litigation matters alleging violations of federal and state law.
-Nick also handles appeals, class action defense, contested foreclosure, CFPB ...
+He handles individual and mass actions, class action defense, multi-district ...

 On September 8, 2022, in Hunstein v.
 Preferred Collection and Management Services, Inc. , No. 19-14434, the Eleventh Circuit Court of Appeals issued an en banc decision which departs significantly from the panel decision on Article III standing issues and statutory causes of action.
 The case has broad implications for how the Eleventh Circuit applies Article III standing analysis, particularly in consumer finance cases, but also in other cases where a statutory violation has a dubious relationship to any real harm to the plaintiff.